Rok holds a casino token in the Casino de Monte Carlo, Monaco

 Built in a natural bay at the foot of the ancestral rock, Port Hercule is the only deep-water port in Monaco and one of the very few deep-water ports of the French Riviera.
 When floating concrete pontoons were installed in 2011, the most modern and most practical marina in the western Mediterranean positioned Monaco as the Capital of Yachting.
 The marina embodies excellence glamour and luxury, welcoming boats, yachts and of course, the most magnificent superyachts and megayachts.

-There are no restrictions to walk around the common areas and observe exquisite yachts, rich owners or luxury cars that bring them to their floating homes.
+No restrictions exist to walk around the common areas and observe exquisite yachts, rich owners, or luxury cars that bring them to their floating homes.
 I was surprised to spot an area where rather modest motor speedboats parked side by side.
 They don’t properly fit into Monaco`s postcard.

 I didn’t have plans to dine in Monaco, but I rather opted for a street pizza and some drinks that were later shared with my family on a bench in the port.
 I was expecting much higher prices.
 The pizza was not bad at all.
 Apparently, there are some goods available at decent prices, considering the standard of living in the country.